propi/rdfrules/gui/webapp/README.md

 #### Compute confidence

-Compute the standard confidence for all rules and filter them by a minimal threshold value.
+Compute the confidence for all rules and filter them by a minimal threshold value.

 ##### Properties

-- **Name**: CWA, PCA confidence or Lift
+- **Name**: CWA (standard confidence with closed-world assumption), PCA confidence (confidence with partial-completeness assumption) or Lift
 - **CWA confidence**:
   - **Min confidence**: A minimal confidence threshold.
 This operation counts the standard confidence for all rules and filter them by this minimal threshold.
 The value range is between 0.001 and 1 included.
 Default value is set to 0.5.
 - **PCA confidence**: